 There are a few main ways to go about it, and we’ll touch upon all of them in order for you to have some options.
-Without wasting any more of your time, let’s go.
+You may also read the best dash cam under 100 here.
+So, without wasting any more of your time, let’s go.

 The first way of installing a dash cam is to use its own battery